Divorce and Family Law Attorneys in Maine

 Many people get married and start a family, but marriages don’t always work out.
 Divorce can be messy, complicated and painful.
 That’s why it’s important to have an experienced divorce and family law attorney to guide you through the process and protect your rights.
 At Jabar LaLiberty & Dubord, LLC, we’ve been helping people dealing with divorce and other cases since 1979.

 We understand that divorce can be difficult on every family member involved, particularly children.
 Our goal is to help you reach the best possible resolution that meets your needs.
-Sometimes we are able to achieve that through mediation or negotiation.
+Sometimes we can achieve that through mediation or negotiation.
 Other times, litigation is unavoidable.

 What does a family lawyer do?